 Lancaster University engineers help discover the world’s biggest cave

-Commendium Ltd specialise in telecommunications and digital solutions, and have completed projects for a huge range of organisations, from some of the biggest names in the business to SMEs.
+Commendium Ltd specialises in telecommunications and digital solutions and have completed projects for a huge range of organisations, from some of the biggest names in the business to SMEs.

 As a part of the company’s ongoing growth strategies, they sought to establish data collection methods for subterranean cavernous environments.
 This led to the company undertaking a series of surveys and collecting point cloud data from some of the world’s largest caves, using 3D scanning technology.
-The Lancaster Product Development Unit (LPDU) was approached with the point cloud data to use the expertise of the Engineering Graduate Academy to create 3D models.
+The Engineering Engagement Team was approached with the point cloud data to use the expertise of the Engineering Graduate Academy to create 3D models.

 - Use of 3D Scanning Technology